Colt Ford

 Jason Farris Brown (born August 27, 1969) known professionally as Colt Ford, is an American country rap musician, songwriter, entrepreneur, and former professional golfer.
 He is also the co-founder of record label Average Joes Entertainment.
 Ford has released seven albums through Average Joes and has charted multiple singles on the Billboard Hot Country Songs and Country Airplay charts.
-In addition, he co-wrote "Dirt Road Anthem" for Jason Aldean, "Country Must Be Country Wide" for Brantley Gilbert, and "Mind on You" for George Birge.
+In addition, he co-wrote "Dirt Road Anthem" (made famous by Jason Aldean), "Country Must Be Country Wide" for Brantley Gilbert, and "Mind on You" for George Birge.